NaveTwizer/Aharai-Tech-hackathon-2022/README.md

 An automatic system that makes sure the animals in the zoo are safe.
 For example, when the temperature is too hot, it alerts the zoo.
 When there's no food and / or water, it also alerts the zoo.
+The system records 24 times a day data from the sensors, and writes it to a txt file.
+At the start of each new day, the txt file from yesterday will be mailed to the Zoo.
 This system can also be used to help companies recieve real-world real-time data for their use.